MushyToast/pyquery/README.md

 # pyQuery
 ## A function library for easier code writing, cleaner code, and convienence.
 **Still in development**
+**Don't use yet, still in development**
 Popular functions include..
-> discord-like emoji support :happy:
 > string editors (remove item from string with index).

 Yes, the name was inspired by jQuery.